rubyforgood/human-essentials/CONTRIBUTING.md

 Before submitting a pull request, run all tests and lints.
 Fix any broken tests and lints before submitting a pull request.

 #### Continuous Integration
-- There are Github Actions workflows which will run all tests with and without Event Sourcing in parallel using Knapsack and lints whenever you push a commit to your fork.
+- There are Github Actions workflows which will run all tests in parallel using Knapsack and lints whenever you push a commit to your fork.
 - Once your first PR has been merged, all commits pushed to an open PR will also run these workflows.

 #### Local testing
 - Run all lints with `bin/lint`.
-- Run all tests without Event Sourcing with `bundle exec rspec`
+- Run all tests with `bundle exec rspec`
-- Run all tests with Event Sourcing with `EVENTS_READ=true bundle exec rspec`
 - You can run a single test with `bundle exec rspec {path_to_test_name}_spec.rb` or on a specific line by appending `:LineNumber`
 - If you need to skip a failing test, place `pending("Reason you are skipping the test")` into the `it` block rather than skipping with `xit`.
 This will allow rspec to deliver the error message without causing the test suite to fail.